skipgu/skipgu.github.io/_posts/2024-03-22-game-jam-march.md

 &#128165; In this Game Jam, you get to make a game based on a certain theme in just a few days!
-After submitting your game there will be a panel of judges who will vote on the games and you compete for exciting prices! &#128165;
+After submitting your game there will be a panel of judges who will vote on the games and you compete for exciting prizes! &#128165;

 &#128073; This event is **free** and **no experience** in game development is needed!